 Sleeping on Your Side

 63% of Americans sleep on their side, making it the most common way to sleep.
-The popularity of this position is not surprising given all the incredible benefits you get from sleeping on your side.
+The popularity of this position is not surprising given all the incredible benefits from sleeping on your side.
 Side-sleeping can help with acid reflux, reduce back pain, and even help with sleep apnea.
 To learn more about sleep apnea, read our last blog here.
 Do you sleep on your side?
-If so, which side do you prefer
+If so, which side do you prefer?

 Right VS Left

 There is some debate on which side it is better to sleep on; your left side or your right side.
-Many extoll the virtues of sleeping on your left side, citing research that suggests sleeping on your left can relieve heartburn, and also improve circulation in pregnant mothers.
+Many people praise the virtues of sleeping on your left side, citing research that suggests sleeping on your left can relieve heartburn, and also improve circulation in pregnant mothers.
 However, others say that sleeping on your left side can put pressure on your liver, stomach and lungs.
 We recommend you switch off between sides during the night, to improve circulation and enjoy the benefits provided by both sides!
 Regardless of which side you sleep on, you can only reap the benefits if you’re getting a good night’s sleep…

 The Palmpring Difference

 The quality of your mattress is incredibly important, especially if you sleep on your side.
 An old sagging mattress makes it more difficult to sleep on your side, putting your spine out of alignment and forcing your arms and legs into uncomfortable contortions.
 There are two major ways to avoid a saggy mattress.

 - Solid support.
 Softer mattresses are naturally more susceptible to sagging over time.
 Not only will getting a firmer mattress lead to reduced sag but it’s also great for your back!

 - Durable materials.
 The recycled metal springs in many spring mattresses wear down over time.
 Memory foam acts like a sagging mattress as soon as you buy it, sinking wherever you place your weight.
 Artificial gels and foams also degrade over time.